Jardine's Lookout

 Jardine's Lookout is the hill in the centre.
 Wong Nai Chung Reservoir is in the foreground.

-Jardine's Lookout (渣甸山) is a mountain in Wan Chai District, Hong Kong with a height of 433 m.
+Jardine's Lookout (渣甸山) is a mountain in Wan Chai District, Hong Kong, with a height of 433 m.
 It is located east of Happy Valley, south of Causeway Bay, and west of Braemar Hill and north of Tai Tam Country Park.
+It has Hong Kong's most expensive landed single houses, more valuable than ones on Victoria Peak.

 A low-density, high-end residential area called Jardine's Lookout can be found between Wong Nai Chung Gap and Mount Butler.
-The residential area of Jardine’s Lookout consists of thirteen roads named after famous British persons during Hong Kong’s colonial times.
-Addresses on Tai Hang Road, Tai Hang Drive and Chun Fai Road are considered to be Tai Hang Mid-levels or Happy Valley, not Jardine’s Lookout.
+The residential area of Jardine's Lookout consists of thirteen roads named after famous British persons during Hong Kong's colonial times.
+Addresses on Tai Hang Road, Tai Hang Drive and Chun Fai Road are considered to be Tai Hang Mid-levels or Happy Valley, not Jardine's Lookout.

 Jardine's Lookout is surrounded by several other hills including Mount Nicholson, Violet Hill and Mount Butler.
+Jardine's Lookout is the second most expensive area in Hong Kong, after Deep Water Bay and more expensive than the third most expensive area Victoria Peak.
+It has many entries in the list of the most expensives houses in Hong Kong.

 History

 Jardine's Lookout is named after William Jardine, founder of Jardine Matheson.
 It was from here, in the days of the sailing ships, that a watch was kept for the first glimpse of the sails of the firm's clippers coming from India and London.
 As soon as a vessel was signaled, a fast whaleboat was sent out to collect Jardine's mail.
 The correspondence was rushed back to the office so that the directors could have the first possible information on the world's markets.
 (This practice saved the company on at least one occasion, in 1866, when it learned of the collapse of the discount house Overend, Gurney and Company, about one hour before others did, and quickly withdrew its balances at a local bank before anyone else had heard of the news.)

 Jardine's Lookout was the sight of fierce conflict in the Battle of Hong Kong and particularly, the Battle of Wong Nai Chung Gap.
 The Hong Kong Volunteer Defense Corps and Middlesex Machine gunners manned two pillboxes and other areas defending the pass around Jardine's Catchwater, as well as Canadian Winnipeg Grenadiers defending the adjacent Mount Butler.
-Japanese forces, after landing on the North Shore of Hong Kong Island; used Sir Cecil's Ride and moved up to this pass midway up the lookout and were engaged by Commonwealth forces.
+Japanese forces, after landing on the North Shore of Hong Kong Island, used Sir Cecil's Ride and moved up to this pass midway up the lookout and were engaged by Commonwealth forces.
 The fighting was the preliminary conflict in the Battle of Wong Nai Chung Gap.

-Jardine’s Lookout and Mount Butler are popular for hikers who can enjoy scenery of Victoria Harbour.
+Jardine's Lookout and Mount Butler are popular for hikers who can enjoy scenery of Victoria Harbour.
 There are different routes to the top of the mountains and hikers often start near Hong Kong Parkview through Wilson Trail.
-Jardine’s Lookout Gallery Route has some of the most beautiful sceneries of Hong Kong Island.